-

 The test package includes the following tests associated with coeliac disease:

-- Blood count with differential counts
+- Blood count with differential

 - (tTG)-IgA, (tTG)-IgG